 Day 1: Città di Castello.
 Fly at c.
-7.45am from London Heathrow to Bologna.
+8.00am from London Heathrow, to Florence in May and to Bologna in October.
 Spend the first of four nights in Città di Castello.

 Day 2: Montecasale, Sansepolcro.
 St Francis passed through the Convent of Montecasale in 1213 on his journey to the Adriatic and Jerusalem, and a small community of friars have continued to provide pilgrim accommodation since then.
 Walk from Montecasale to La Montagna: c.
 7.5 km, c.
 2 hours.
 A high-level walk on paths, tracks and exposed ground, and through woodland.
 It is graded as challenging given the uneven nature of the paths and a long downhill section at the end.
 Lunch in Sansepolcro, then visit the museum in the former town hall, where Piero della Francesca's early masterpiece, Madonna della Misericordia and the marvellous Resurrection fresco are housed.